bardiaghassemi/PDF-Cracker/README.md

 If You Can't Download This, Use This Solution:

-** Solution : You Don't Have Git??
+** Solution : If You Don't Have Git??
 Get This Web Site https://git-scm.com/downloads And Install Git

 If You Encounter An Error In Linux, Use This Command :